maiigl/maiigl/README.md

 - 👋 Hi, I’m @maiigl
 - 👀 I’m interested in sustainability, supply chain management and sports
-- 🌱 I’m currently learning Full-Stack Developement
+- 🌱 I’m currently dabbling with Linux and the terminal
-- 💞️ I’m looking to collaborate with a beginner coding buddy. just hit me up
+- 💞️ I’m looking to collaborate with other sustainability mindet people.
+Hit me up ;)
 - 📫 How to reach me: LinkedIn (https://www.linkedin.com/in/michael-golm/)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: i love animals